ngws/fiddler2pcap/README.md

 saz2pcap
 ============

-forked from fiddler2pcap, original author is Will Metcalf (Emergingthreats).
-This version contains many improvements, see the source code for more information.
+Forked from <a href="https://github.com/EmergingThreats/fiddler2pcap">fiddler2pcap</a>, original author is <strong>Will Metcalf</strong> (Emergingthreats).
+This version contains many improvements, please see the source code for more information.

 fiddler output (.saz) to pcap (.pcap)